cloudinary/cloudinary_js/README.md

 ## New API!

-Version 2.x.x refactored the Cloudinary JavaScript library, and the biggest news is that the newly introduced Core Library is jQuery-independent.
+Version 2.x.x is a completely refactored Cloudinary JavaScript library, and the biggest news is that the newly introduced Core Library is jQuery-independent.

 The build process produces 3 artifacts:

 Github Repository                                                                                    | Package name                    | Description
 -----------------------------------------------------------------------------------------------------|---------------------------------|--------------------------------------------------------------------------